Palo Alto Office

 How Is a Deep Plane Facelift Performed?

-Dr. Lieberman and Dr. Parikh are experienced facial plastic surgeons who perform facelift surgery routinely.
-Because of their work in this area, instead of a traditional facelift, they apply a state of the art, advanced surgical technique that lifts and tightens of the underlying tissue while repositioning fat for a multi-dimensional rejuvenating effect.
+Dr. Lieberman, Dr. Parikh, and Dr. Curti are experienced facial plastic surgeons who perform facelift surgery routinely.
+Because of their work in this area, instead of a traditional facelift, they apply a state-of-the-art, advanced surgical technique that lifts and tightens the underlying tissue while repositioning fat for a multi-dimensional rejuvenating effect.
 Application of this technique results in a natural lift without the undesired “pulled” look and avoids flattening the cheeks.

 Furthermore, a deep plane facelift provides an exceedingly natural result because it minimizes the amount of skin that is pulled and how tight it needs to be pulled (the tighter the skin is pulled the more risk of an unnatural result).
 With a deep plane facelift, the skin gets lifted with the deeper plane without being pulled too tight and thus avoiding the unwanted windswept appearance.
 Because muscles and fascia are also lifted, a deep plane facelift can be said to turn the clock back by repositioning your facial tissues where they used to be 10 to 15 years ago.